oskarer/featherlight-rails/README.md

 ## Usage

-This just adds the required javascripts and stylesheets to Rails project, see [the official website](http://noelboss.github.io/featherlight/) for usage instructions.
+This just adds the required JavaScript and CSS files to your Rails project, see [the official website](http://noelboss.github.io/featherlight/) for usage instructions.

 For using in your Rails project, include the featherlight in your **application.js** after including jQuery